Rapptz/discord.py/docs/guide/interactions/modals.rst

     as this will cause unexpected behaviour.

-You can customize individual modal instances with normal attribute access and assignment, For example, to change the label of the ``name`` field to ``"Your Name"`` you can do the following:
+You can customize individual modal instances with normal attribute access and assignment.
+For example, to change the label of the ``name`` field to ``"Your Name"`` you can do the following:

 .. code-block:: python